selmanbaskaya/Data-Preprocessing-Preparation-Template/README.md

 What templates are there?

--Data Upload
+- Data Upload
--Divide by Training and Test Data
+- Divide by Training and Test Data
--Attribute Scaling (Standardization)
+- Attribute Scaling (Standardization)